Act of Waste: Voluntary, Permissive & Ameliorative Types

 Let’s imagine there’s a tenant, Leonardo, who decides that he wants more natural light in the kitchen and that an open area would look spectacular.
 So he knocks down a wall without the owner’s permission, so, a case of voluntary waste.

-The landlord, quite mad about it, does what most landlords might do in a similar case and files a lawsuit for property damage and, depending on the lease agreement, may also evict him.
+The landlord, upon discovering the damage, files a lawsuit for property damage and, depending on the lease agreement, may also evict him.

 Legal Implications of Permissive Waste

-We now have a different tenant, Michel Angelo, who has a leak in the roof.
-Instead of fixing it as soon as he sees it, he just let it be.
+We now have a different tenant, Michelangelo, who has a leak in the roof.
+Instead of fixing it as soon as he sees it, he just lets it be.
 Over time, this leak causes extensive water damage to the ceiling and walls, a very clear example of permissive waste.

 Legal Implications of Ameliorative Waste

 Our final tenant, Rafael, has a great idea to increase the property’s value and have the best summer.
-So he adds a swimming pool without proper authorization, thereby violating the terms of the lease and committing ameliorative waste.
+So he adds a swimming pool without proper authorization.
+This violates the lease terms and constitutes ameliorative waste.

-The owner might agree that the pool increases the market value and that it looks incredible.
-However, he can still sue Rafael for unauthorized alterations and may even require him to remove the alterations and restore the property to its original state
+The owner might agree that the pool increases the market value.
+However, he can still sue Rafael for unauthorized alterations and may even require him to remove the alterations and restore the property to its original state.

 Legal Remedies for the Property Owner